When is a vehicle Considered Taxable or Suspended.

 Use means the use of a vehicle with power from its own motor on any public highway in the United States.

 A public highway is any road in the United States that is not a private roadway.
-This includes federal, state, county, and city roads
+This includes federal, state, county, and city roads.

 SUSPENDED VEHICLE:

-highway motor vehicle which runs 5,000 miles or less (7,500 miles or less for agricultural vehicles) is exempt from tax but still requires a Form 2290 filed on it.
+A highway motor vehicle which runs 5,000 miles or less (7,500 miles or less for agricultural vehicles) is exempt from tax but still requires a Form 2290 filed on it.

 Mileage use limit means the use of a vehicle on public highways 5,000 miles or less (7,500 miles or less for agricultural vehicles).
 The mileage use limit applies to the total mileage a vehicle is used during the Tax year, regardless of the number of owners.